dfrankmv/pegablog/_posts/2021-11-15-about-delete-item-action.md

 <img data-gifffer="https://raw.githubusercontent.com/dfrankmv/pegablog/gh-pages/img/xt4ddcBPwT.gif" />

-The good thing about this action is that it actually removes the page from the pagelist, so it's not just a visual effect.
-The following animation shows how the page _CountryList.pxResults(2)_ is removed from both the Pagelist and the Table.
+The good thing about this action is that it actually removes the page from the Page List, so it's not just a visual effect.
+The following animation shows how the page _CountryList.pxResults(2)_ is removed from both the Table and the Page List.

 <img data-gifffer="https://raw.githubusercontent.com/dfrankmv/pegablog/gh-pages/img/zLzhMNY5EU.gif" />

 <div class="block important">
-    If the data source is a <strong>Data Page</strong> in <strong>read only</strong> mode, then the <em>Delete item</em> action won't be able to remove the page from the Data Page list.
+    If the data source is a Data Page in <strong>read only</strong> mode, then the <em>Delete item</em> action won't be able to remove the page from the Data Page list.

     <img src="https://user-images.githubusercontent.com/19811297/141976362-6fbb50c6-2f7a-418f-982f-4c47ad4ce06b.png" />
 </div>